-And this book with stories, poetry and illustrations addressing Self Harm and support for change - collected, written and illustrated by participants:
+A book with stories, poetry and illustrations addressing self harm and support for change - collected, written and illustrated by participants:

-Another group designed and painted this mural to highlight mental health issues:
+A mural was designed and painted by participants to highlight mental health issues:

-Growing2gether in the Community not only has a positive impact on the young participants’ mental health in terms of reducing anxiety and depression, but the wider community and other young people also benefit from the spread of positive messages via local newspapers, social media, charity websites and schools.
+- Other young people benefit from the spread of positive messages via local newspapers, social media, charity websites and schools.

 - Relationship building with Third Sector organisations like the Wave and Mikey’s Line.